 This year’s Ticket to the Twenties, the 20s festival at the Homestead Museum, was as always a delight for the vintage enthusiast.
-The weather proved to be so much cooler than last year, we were actually able to enjoy our picnic with friends rather than drip in our clothes.
-At the festival you can do everything from tour the homes, watch silent films, hear talks, learn to play the ukulele or mahjong, or listen and dance to the live bands.
+The weather proved to be so much cooler than last year.
+We were actually able to enjoy our picnic with friends rather than drip in our clothes.
+At the festival you can do everything.
+Tour the homes, watch silent films, hear talks, learn to play the ukulele or mahjong, or listen and dance to the live bands.
 We chose to picnic, listen to music, and watch the fashion show.

 This year I wore a vintage 20s homemade dress.
 It took lace and elements from an Edwardian dress back in the day and upcycled it into a 20s/30s transitional dress.
 Rather clever, that crafty sewer was.

-Overall the day is a highlight of my year and something we always look forward to.
+Overall the day is a highlight of my year and something I always look forward to.
 I feel I’ve been so many years, you’d think I’d get bored.
 Never!